-Breakfast and dinner (at local restaurants and some hotels), and some lunches are included daily.
+Breakfast and dinner daily (at local restaurants and some hotels), and some lunches are included daily.
 All transport, accommodation, sightseeing and entrance fees for sites noted as 'visited' in the detailed itinerary.
-Gratuities for drivers, ships crew, restaurant staff, porters, local guides.
+Gratuities for drivers, restaurant staff, porters, local guides.
 Airport transfers for land & air customers and for early arriving / late departing land & air customers who book their extra accommodation through us.

 Seasonality and Weather